laqda/SSL_network/Readme.md

 When the simulated equipment is generated, a shell starts.
 The available commands are :

 ```
 certified   :  Display certified equipments
 clear       :  Clear shell
-con:c      :  Start a connection as client (ex: con:c 127.0.0.1:3202)
+con:client  :  Start a connection as client (ex: con:client 127.0.0.1:3202)
-con:l      :  Start a connection as server
+con:server  :  Start a connection as server
 help        :  Print this help
 history     :  Print commands history or run a command from it
 infos       :  Display equipment infos
 quit        :  Quit
-syn:c      :  Start a synchronization as client (ex: syn:c 127.0.0.1:3202)
+syn:client  :  Start a synchronization as client (ex: syn:client 127.0.0.1:3202)
-syn:l      :  Start a synchronization as server
+syn:server  :  Start a synchronization as server
 ```

 ## Build